bighan123/HNUIDG-Fault-Diagnosis-/README.md

         year={2022}}
 ```

-If you used the EHcnn_dilation model or enhanced cross entropy as a comparison model, please cite:
+If you have used the EHcnn_dilation model or enhanced cross entropy as a comparison model, please cite:

 ```
 @article{Han2022DL,